GLOBAL MARKETS-Dollar, stocks rise as U.S. jobs data boosts taper talk

 By Herbert Lash

-NEW YORK, Dec 6 (Reuters) - Global equity markets surged and the dollar rose against the yen on Friday after stronger-than-expected U.S. jobs data gave investors confidence the economy is strong enough to withstand an expected reduction in Federal Reserve stimulus.
+NEW YORK, Dec 6 (Reuters) - Global equity markets surged and the dollar rose against the yen on Friday after stronger-than-expected U.S. jobs data boosted the case for the scaling-back of Federal Reserve stimulus later this month.

-The debate over when the Fed will start to reduce the flow of cheap money has dominated markets worldwide for months.
+The debate over when the Fed will start reducing the flow of cheap money has dominated trading worldwide for months.
 The main U.S. employment indicator - nonfarm payrolls - bolstered the view that the job market in the world's biggest economy is on the mend.

-A total of 203,000 jobs were added in November, beating expectations for 180,000, while the unemployment rate dropped three-tenths of a percentage point to a five-year low of 7 percent.
+A total of 203,000 jobs were added last month, the Labor Department said, beating expectations of 180,000, while the unemployment rate dropped three-tenths of a percentage point to a five-year low of 7 percent.

-The dollar jumped to session highs against the yen and stocks on Wall Street surged, with the Nasdaq setting a record intraday high for the year and the Dow and S&P rising more than 1 percent.
+The dollar jumped to session highs against the yen and stocks on Wall Street surged, with the Nasdaq setting a record intraday high for the year.

 "Wages are strongly driving consumption in this cycle more than any other time.
 Overall wage gains were the most compelling news in this data," Porcelli said.